klairjas/klairjas.github.io/README.md

 My short-term goal is to apply my technical and analytical skills in a software engineering internship.
 Long-term, I aim to contribute to innovative systems that improve efficiency, reliability, and user experience.

-In addition to my academic work, my experience at Amazon’s fulfillment center strengthened my appreciation for automation, workflow optimization, and data-driven decision-making—concepts that closely parallel the logic and structure of computing.
+In addition to my academic work, my experience at Amazon’s fulfillment center strengthened my appreciation for automation, workflow optimization, and data-driven decision-making concepts that closely parallel the logic and structure of computing.

 Outside of coursework, I enjoy solving logic puzzles, exploring system-design problems, and continuously improving my skills through independent projects.